AP review: At least 13 auto safety rules are years overdue

 NHTSA, a part of the Department of Transportation, declined to comment on the growing backlog.
 The agency instead released a list of steps it has taken to address auto safety, including recently announced proposed fuel economy standards that Biden has promoted to confront climate change.

 The agency points in part to plans to require or set standards for automatic emergency braking systems on new passenger vehicles and heavy trucks, a reversal from the Trump administration, and to move forward on some of the delayed regulations, though it did not offer firm guarantees on timing.
 NHTSA has pledged to require what it said are rigorous testing standards for autonomous vehicles, and set up a national database to document automated-vehicle crashes.

 The Alliance for Automotive Innovation, the trade association representing all auto manufacturers but Tesla, declined to comment.
 Some automakers have made progress on safety issues on their own, including the automatic braking standard and a reminder to check back seats so drivers don’t leave children in hot cars.

 An estimated 38,680 people were killed in traffic crashes in 2020, the most since 2007, even though total miles driven dropped at the beginning of the pandemic.
 In the first three months of 2021, 8,730 people died in motor vehicle traffic crashes, a 10.5% increase from the same period last year.

 Last year, over half of all crash fatalities involved unbelted drivers or occupants, the highest level since 2012, according to NHTSA.

-More than 800 people who were unbelted in the back seat die in car crashes each year, and an analysis of NHTSA’s data by the governors’ group found that wearing seat belts would have saved more than half of them.
+Over 800 people die each year in car crashes who were unbelted in the back seat.
+An analysis of NHTSA’s data by the governors’ group found that wearing seat belts would have saved over half of them.

 Yen reported from Washington and Austin, Texas, and Krisher from Detroit.